-As AI transforms the tourism industry, destination organizations must establish ethical policies to ensure transparency, data privacy, and community alignment.
-This article outlines key AI policy recommendations, including responsible data use, sustainability, workforce development, and success measurement, empowering destinations to harness AI’s potential while maintaining trust and inclusivity.
+As AI transforms the tourism industry, destination organizations must establish ethics policies to ensure transparency, data privacy, and community alignment.
+This article outlines key AI policy recommendations, including responsible data use, sustainability, workforce development, and success measurements, empowering destinations to harness AI’s potential while maintaining trust and inclusivity.

 Artificial intelligence (AI) is rapidly transforming destination marketing and management.
 AI-driven tools enable data-driven decision-making, personalized visitor engagement, and more efficient operations.
 However, as AI adoption increases, destination organizations must develop clear policies to address ethical considerations, data privacy, and community alignment.
 Establishing a strategic AI framework ensures that AI benefits both residents and visitors while maintaining transparency and sustainability.